matteomenapace/making-cheese/recipes/rejuvelac/README.md

 * 19.09.2015
     * 09:00: rinsed to let it sprout, leaving a couple spoons of water in so that seeds don't dry out.
 There are already quite a few sprouts.

+* 21.09.2015
+    * 14:30: bubbly and cloudy with almost all seeds sprouted, let's bottle it and then fill it with new water to start a new batch..

 ### Byproducts